joonas-fi/joonas.fi/blog/_posts/2017/2017-12-06-happy-100th-birthday-finland.md

   I'm not kidding!

-- I've travelled quite a bit, and it seems that Finland is one of the only countries in the world where the toilets don't splash when you pee on them.
+- I've travelled quite a bit, and it seems that Finland is one of the only countries in the world where the toilets don't splash when you pee in them.
 Million dollar business idea: export Finnish toilets.

 Oversimplified history